-Most varieties, as indicated in the chart on pages 26-30, are excellent for cut flowers.
+Most varieties are excellent for cut flowers.
 When cutting blooms for bouquets, never cut more foliage than necessary, because it nourishes bulbs for the following year's growth.
 Stems without leaves can be cut to within an inch of ground level.